Visit Memorials strives to:

 We offer inquiry based workshops for teachers and students, in half-day and full-day formats.
 Workshops can be held at school or an authentic historical site, memorial or museum.

 History topics include, but are not limited to: Remembrance, memorials and monuments, The Rise of National Socialism, Rescue and Resistance, Survivor Biographies and Literature.
 We can also design a workshop if there are specific themes you want to explore.

 5. CURRICULUM PLANNING AND CONSULTATION

 Individual and small group planning sessions can help when designing new curriculum or revising existing units, lesson plans and assessments.
 Maybe you have an idea for a project or trip and need help with planning?
-We can collaborate in person or via Skype.
 We offer a first time complimentary 30 minute consultation.

-Workshops cost 1000€ per facilitator per day, including morning and afternoon sessions (7-8 hours) and 600€ per facilitator per half-day.
-Costs for facilitator travel and materials will depend on individual school/organization needs.
+Workshops cost 1000€ per day, including morning and afternoon sessions and 600€ per half-day.
+This does not include travel costs and materials.